-A persona as a distinct personality you use for your GAAP applications.
+A persona is a distinct personality you use for your Genesys Intelligent Automation applications.
 For example, you might create a distinct persona for each language your company serves. as such, you can use one persona for English-speaking customers and another persona for French-speaking customers.